febriliankr/old.febrilian.com/content/blog/eleven-books-in-august-2020/index.md

 ---
-title: "Eleven Books I read this month"
+title: "There's Such Thing as Reading Too Much: Eleven Books I read this month"
 date: "2020-09-02T10:12:03.284Z"
 description: "Challenged myself to read 20 books.
 It was too much, but I learned a lot of valuable lessons along the way."
 ---